Take advantage of bulk discounts of up to 20%. No code needed!

 Proteins, also called proteins, are one of the three macronutrients Our bodies need these to function properly.
 The other two are carbohydrates and fats.
 Proteins are made up of amino acids, the building blocks of the body.
 There are twenty different amino acids, nine of which are essential: your body cannot produce them itself, so you must obtain them from food.

 Amino acids are used for numerous processes in your body.
-They are needed for the production of cells, enzymes, hormones, skin, hair and - important for this article - muscle tissue.
-So you can see proteins as the building material of your body.
+They're necessary for the production of cells, enzymes, hormones, skin, hair, and—important for this article—muscle tissue.
+You can therefore think of proteins as the building blocks of your body.

 Why do you need proteins?

 Your body is constantly renewing cells.
-Every day break your old cells and make your new one.
-That applies to your skin, your organs, your blood cells and your muscles.
-Your body needs proteins for that entire process.
-Without sufficient proteins, that process stagnates, which can lead to muscle breakdown, reduced resistance and slower recovery after illness or exercise.
+Every day, you break down old cells and create new ones.
+This applies to your skin, your organs, your blood cells, and your muscles.
+For this entire process, your body needs protein.
+Without enough protein, this process stagnates, which can lead to muscle breakdown, reduced immunity, and slower recovery after illness or exertion.

 What happens in your muscles during exercise?

-When you sport, especially with strength training or intensive endurance training, small cracks arise in your muscle fibers.
-This may sound serious, but it is a completely normal and even desired process.
-Those minor damage ensure that your muscles are recovering after training.
-During this recovery process, the muscle fibers are not only repaired, but often also strengthened - which makes your muscles bigger or stronger.
+When you exercise, especially strength training or intense endurance training, tiny tears occur in your muscle fibers.
+This may sound serious, but it's a completely normal and even desirable process.
+These small tears allow your muscles to repair themselves after exercise.
+During this recovery process, the muscle fibers are not only repaired but often also strengthened—making your muscles bigger or stronger.
 This phenomenon is called muscle adaptation.

-But to be able to repair those cracks, your body needs building materials.
-And that is exactly where proteins come into the picture.
+But to repair those tears, your body needs building blocks.
+And that's exactly where proteins come in.

 The role of proteins in muscle recovery

-When your muscles are damaged by training, your body activates a recovery process that depends on protein synthesis.
-Protein synthesis is the process in which your body produces new proteins to restore and strengthen the damaged muscle cells.
+When your muscles are damaged by exercise, your body activates a repair process that relies on protein synthesis.
+Protein synthesis is the process by which your body creates new proteins to repair and strengthen damaged muscle cells.

-During and after exercise an increased demand for amino acids arises - the building blocks of proteins.
-Your body preferably gets it from your diet.
-If you eat too few proteins, your body will get amino acids from other body tissues, such as existing muscle mass.
-Of course you want to prevent that, especially if you want to become stronger or more muscular.
+During and after exercise, there's an increased demand for amino acids—the building blocks of protein.
+Your body prefers to obtain these from your diet.
+If you eat too little protein, your body will draw amino acids from other body tissues, such as existing muscle mass.
+You naturally want to avoid this, especially if you want to become stronger or more muscular.

-The purpose of protein consumption after exercise is therefore to provide enough amino acids when your body needs them the most: during muscle recovery.
+The goal of protein consumption after exercise is to provide sufficient amino acids at the time your body needs them most: during muscle recovery.

 Timing and number

-Your muscle mass is partly determined by the balance between protein synthesis (structure) and protein breakdown (breakdown).
-If the protein synthesis is greater than the breakdown, your muscle mass grows.
-If the breakdown is greater, you lose muscle mass.
+Your muscle mass is partly determined by the balance between protein synthesis (building) and protein breakdown (breakdown).
+If protein synthesis is greater than breakdown, your muscle mass grows.
+If breakdown is greater, you lose muscle mass.

-After exercise, there is temporarily increased protein breakdown.
-Without sufficient proteins from food, this can lead to loss of muscle mass.
-By eating enough proteins at the right time, you stimulate protein synthesis and help your muscles return stronger.
+After exercise, protein breakdown temporarily increases.
+Without sufficient dietary protein, this can lead to muscle loss.
+By eating enough protein at the right time, you stimulate protein synthesis and help your muscles recover stronger.

-The protein requirement depends on your weight, your activity level and your goals.
-For an average adult, a recommended daily amount (RDA) of approximately 0.8 grams of protein per kilogram of body weight applies.
-For people who exercise regularly, this need is a lot higher.
+Your protein needs depend on your weight, activity level, and goals.
+For an average adult, the recommended daily allowance (RDA) is approximately 0.8 grams of protein per kilogram of body weight.
+For people who exercise regularly, this requirement is considerably higher.

-For strength trainers, endurance athletes and people who want to build or retain muscle mass, a guideline of 1.6 to 2.2 grams of protein per kilogram of body weight usually applies.
-So an athlete of 75 kilos should consume between 120 and 165 grams of protein per day.
+For strength trainers, endurance athletes, and those looking to build or maintain muscle mass, the guideline is generally 1.6 to 2.2 grams of protein per kilogram of body weight per day.
+So, an athlete weighing 75 kg should consume between 120 and 165 grams of protein per day.

-It is also important to divide the protein intake over the day.
-Research shows that the body uses proteins better if you take them in multiple portions, instead of in one big meal.
+It's also important to distribute your protein intake throughout the day.
+Research shows that the body utilizes protein better when you eat it in multiple portions, rather than in one large meal.

-The moment when you get proteins also plays a role.
-Although it is not necessarily necessary to take a protein shake immediately after your training, research shows that it is beneficial to eat proteins within two hours after the training.
-This time window is often called the "anabolic window".
+The timing of your protein intake also plays a role.
+While it's not strictly necessary to drink a protein shake immediately after your workout, research shows that it is beneficial to eat protein within two hours afterward.
+This time window is often called the "anabolic window.".

-During this period your body is extra sensitive to the absorption of amino acids, which makes the protein synthesis optimally stimulated.
-A combination of proteins and carbohydrates after training is ideal, because carbohydrates also help supplement glycogen stocks and insulin the absorption of amino acids can promote.
+During this period, your body is extra sensitive to the absorption of amino acids, optimally stimulating protein synthesis.
+A combination of protein and carbohydrates after training is ideal, as carbohydrates also help replenish glycogen stores and insulin can promote amino acid absorption.

-In addition, it is also advisable to take a portion of proteins before bedtime, for example in the form of curd cheese.
-During your sleep, your body is actively involved in recovery processes, including muscle recovery.
+It's also recommended to eat a serving of protein before bed, for example, with cottage cheese.
+While you sleep, your body is actively engaged in recovery processes, including muscle repair.

 Which proteins are best for muscle recovery?

-Not all proteins are the same.
-The quality of a protein depends on the amino acid profile and the digestibility.
-Animal proteins such as in meat, fish, eggs and dairy contain all essential amino acids and are well absorbed by the body.
+Not all proteins are created equal.
+The quality of a protein depends on its amino acid profile and digestibility.
+Animal proteins, such as those found in meat, fish, eggs, and dairy, contain all the essential amino acids and are well absorbed by the body.

-Whey protein (whey), which is often in protein shakes, is absorbed very quickly and is therefore ideal after training.
-Casein, a slower digestible protein source (as in curd cheese), is suitable for the night.
+Whey protein, often found in protein shakes, is absorbed very quickly and is therefore ideal after training.
+Casein, a slower-digesting protein source (like that found in cottage cheese), is better suited for nighttime.

-For vegetarians and vegans there are vegetable alternatives such as soy, peas, lentils, nuts and whole grains.
-Vegetable proteins do not always contain all essential amino acids in sufficient quantities, but by combining different sources you can still get a complete amino acid profile.
+For vegetarians and vegans, there are plant-based alternatives such as soy, peas, lentils, nuts, and whole grains.
+Plant-based proteins don't always contain all the essential amino acids in sufficient quantities, but by combining different sources, you can still achieve a complete amino acid profile.

 • Oatmeal with soy milk

-If you do not get enough proteins, it can lead to various complaints, especially if you actively exercise.
-Common signals are:
+If you don't get enough protein, it can lead to various symptoms, especially if you're actively exercising.
+Common signs include:

 • Muscle loss or stagnation of muscle growth